So with just a few weeks to go until the river season begins we have a look at 5 ideas to get your season off to a flying start!

 Early season fishing can mean fishing with snow melt and cold air temperatures.
-Statistically we are more likely to have snow at Easter than Christmas.
+Statistically, we are more likely to have snow at Easter than Christmas.
 Trout are cold blooded and their body temperature is dependant on their environment.
 In cold water, their metabolism slows down which means they are less energetic and will not be chasing around after their food.
 You may need to search deep and slow and put your fly in front of the trout’s nose.
 Here’s a couple of flies that will fish deep in cold weather:

 2> Have some hawthorns ready.

 Often the first explosive rises of the season come to the hawthorn fly.
 This terrestrial insect normally hatches from mid April.
 It is easily identified as a large black fly with two long gangly legs.
 The Hawthorn fly is a pretty poor flier and they can end up on the water in large number where trout rise enthusiastically to them.
 An imitation fished dry on the surface when the fish are rising to hawthorns can catch large numbers of early season trout.
 Other key flies for the early season are the large dark olive and shrimp.